Feliks24/csv_pixel_art/README.md

 python: ast, sys, numpy, csv, os, PIL

+## Display the art

+make sure the output file can be executed with: chmod +x outputfile

+if that doesn't work you can try adding '#!/bin/bash' in line 1

+if you want to display some art when starting your terminal you can for instance add path/to/outputfile to ~/.bashrc

+i also have a script that chooses a random pixel art from /.config/bash_pixel_art that you can find under the name random_bash_pixels i put in examples

 ## Example and Credit

-For the example pixel art of Emil from Nier
+for the example pixel art of Emil from Nier

-I copied it from user 'jehuty': https://kandipatterns.com/patterns/characters/emil-nier-35822
+i copied Emil from user 'jehuty': https://kandipatterns.com/patterns/characters/emil-nier-35822

-To inspect the picture in the command line make sure the file is executable with chmod +x output

-then run ./output; if that doesn't work add '#!/bin/bash' to first line of the file
+also i have copied and adjusted some pixel art from here of a chatot: https://www.birdiestitching.com/product/pokemon-chatot-2/

+Emil being 25x25 and compiled from csv, while chatot is 20x20 and compiled from png